-Russia is facing many challenges: low levels of competitiveness, underinvestment, low production capacity, dependence on raw materials, poor business climate, lack of structural reform and an ageing population.
-Corruption and nepotism has drained the socio-economic fabric of the country.
+Modern day Russia is facing many challenges: low levels of competitiveness, underinvestment, low production capacity, dependence on raw materials, poor business climate, lack of structural reform and an ageing population.
+Complicated by corruption and nepotism which has effectively drained the socio-economic fabric of the country.

 The unemployment rate, which rose as an effect of the 2008 financial crisis, has decreased, but real wages have fallen.
-Social inequalities remain strong, particularly between big cities and rural areas.
-Only 1% of the population owns 71% of private assets.
-Despite the appearance of an urban middle class, the poverty rate remains at 14%.
+Social inequalities remain strong, particularly between big cities and rural areas with just 1% of the population owning 71% of private assets.
+And, despite the appearance of an urban middle class, the poverty rate remains at 14%.
 This is made obvious in a city such as Chita where our partners are based, loss of military bases and a decline in employment on the Trans-Siberian railway has brought much hardship

-The political pressures means that internationally supported charity projects across Russia will find it progressively more difficult to operate.
+Political pressures from Moscow means that internationally supported charity projects across Russia are finding it progressively more difficult to operate.

 For a profile of the country we suggest the BBC website on Russia.